jasp-stats/jasp-desktop/Resources/Help/analyses/exploratoryfactoranalysis.md

 - The correlations between the factors.

 Chi-squared Test:
 The fit of the model is tested.
 When the test is significant, the model is rejected.
-Bear in mind that a chi-squared approximation is unreliable for small sample sizes.
+Bear in mind that a chi-squared approximation may be unreliable for small sample sizes.
 In the case of a small sample size, additional information about the fit of the model can be obtained by selecting the option `Additional fit indices` in the `Output options`.
+For more discussions on overall fit metrics, see, for example, Saris, Satorra, & van der Veld (2009).
 - Model: The model obtained from the exploratory factor analysis.
 - Value: The chi-squared test statistic.
 - df: Degrees of freedom.